 See the top 3 ways you can take action right now to support reproductive health and rights!

 Why It Matters

-The Department of Health and Human Services (HHS) four-year strategic plan lays out the department’s priorities for the country through 2022.
+The Department of Health and Human Services (HHS) four-year strategic plan lays out the department’s priorities for the country.
 Traditionally, it has focused on ensuring access to health care.

-The current plan also describes life as beginning at conception, and it eliminates all mentions of health disparities faced by LGBTQ people.
+Described life as beginning at conception, and it eliminates all mentions of health disparities faced by LGBTQ+ people.